-Competitions for Engineers Day 2019 include six competitions hosted by organizations from the college.
-This year’s competitions included the Balsa Wood Bridge Competition, the Egg Drop Competition, the Rocky Top Stand Competition, the Penny Boat Challenge, Quiz Bowl, and the Radiation Shielding Competition.
+Competitions for Engineers Day 2021 include seven competitions hosted by organizations from around the college.
+This year’s competitions include the Balsa Wood Bridge Competition, Cup Stacking with a Twist, the Egg Drop Competition, HackUTK Engineer’s Day CTF, the Marshmallow Design Challenge, the Quiz Bowl, the Radiation Shielding Competition, and Rocky Top Stand.
 View a full list of rules and regulations for the competitions.

 Hosted by: American Society of Civil Engineers

 Schools will compete to design and construct the lightest bridge capable of supporting a load over a 350mm opening while allowing for a model car to pass the entire length.
 This year each school may bring two bridges!